 Forex trading continues to grow as a popular investment option for entrepreneurs looking to diversify their portfolios.
 Trillions of dollars are traded on global currency markets every DAY!
-That makes currency market volume even larger than that traded on even larger than the amount of money passing through various stock exchanges.
+That makes currency market volume even larger than that traded on and even larger than the amount of money passing through various stock exchanges.
 If you think about it, this makes perfect sense – after all, why should large investors hold onto cash when they can trade currencies and make money?
 However, it’s important to note that if you want to find success for your forex business strategy, you need at least two years of experience trading before starting up.
 This isn’t something anyone can jump into without training or knowledge of financial markets because the chances of failure are high if you don’t have enough theoretical background and experience.
 If you’re interested, you might want to make the time to learn about Forex and what it takes to succeed with this kind of trading.

 2. Money market funds